edgedb/easy-edgedb/README.md

 }
 ```

-Now it won't be able to be more than 120.
-So if we write this:
+It's our own type, but underneath it's an `int16` that won't be able to be more than 120.
+So if we write this, it won't work:

 ```
 insert NPC {